minvws/nl-mgo-app-web/apps/e2e-tests/README.md

-### Playwright e2e tests
+# [MGO] - End-to-end tests

-For the end-to-end testing of this Web application we make use of [Playwright](https://playwright.dev/).
+For the end-to-end testing of this Web application we make use of [Playwright].

 Those tests live under the directory `apps/e2e-tests`, and more specifically under `apps/e2e-tests/src/tests`.